Noorul Huda N

 As Tim demonstrates throughout the video, monitoring pipelines shouldn't require jumping between tools, exporting to spreadsheets, or missing critical failures because information is scattered across multiple dashboards.
 The Cloud Platform Release dashboard shows how bringing everything into one configurable view transforms pipeline data into actionable insights.

 Dashboards become even more powerful with SquaredUp's monitoring and notification capabilities.
-Teams can set up alerts via email, Slack, Teams, or any webhook-enabled service.
-They can even schedule dashboard deliveries - useful for quarterly planning sessions or regular reviews.
-And with the share functionality, anyone can access a read-only version of a dashboard without needing a SquaredUp license, making it easier to get buy-in across the organization.
+Alerts can be sent via email, Slack, Teams, or any webhook-enabled service.
+Dashboards can also be scheduled for delivery during quarterly planning or regular reviews.
+The share functionality provides read-only access without requiring a SquaredUp license.